mhavilah/panorama-server/README.md

 ## Client Application Project

-The client for this project is location at: [Panorama-Client@Github](https://github.com/mhavilah/panorama-client)
+The client for this project is located at: [Panorama-Client@Github](https://github.com/mhavilah/panorama-client)

 ## Building
 The project can be built into an executable Jar archive via: